icapps/coding-guidelines/iOS/Swift/TAILOR.md

 When working on other OS's you can find more information [here](https://github.com/sleekbyte/tailor/wiki).

+When using `tailor` make sure your system is running Java 8 and `JAVA_HOME` points to the correct location.

 ## Analyse your code

 You can run Tailor from the command line like this: